dahuatechnologies/dahuatechnologies/README.md

 ---

+## By Zaita PHD in Computer Science AI

+---

-## The 3D Evox AI Academic Core System By Zaita PHD in Computer Science AI
+## The 3D Evox AI Academic Core System

 ---